devhawala/dodo/readme.md

 ### Development history

+- 2019-06-13
+optimization: all file items created in a Deserialize operation (procedure 16) are created in a single Volume modification session, reducing the number of metadata delta files

 - 2019-06-09
 -- reworked acknowledge and resend machinery for SPP connections
 -- added config parameters (development only) for SPP connections control (acks and packet resends)